connexcs/docs/docs/provider-ratecard.md

 # Provider Rate Cards
 **Management :material-menu-right: Provider rate Card**

+**Provider Rate Cards** determine routing and billing for calls coming from our customers.
+Before configuring, we suggest you review [Rate Card Overview](https://docs.connexcs.com/rate-card-building/) then "[Rate Card Setup](https://docs.connexcs.com/video-guide/#rate-card-setup)" in the ConnexCS Video Guide.

 ## Overview

 * **Name**: The name of the provider.
 Click this link to see the provider's individual rate card and management options.